Grobobobo/WarOfTheChosenRebalanced/README.md

 +4 tiers: Perfected
 For example Improved Plasma rifle is tier 4, while Elite Laser Rifle is tier 5.

+* **ALL DETAILS REGARDING EQUIPMENT CHANGES CAN BE FOUND [HERE](https://docs.google.com/spreadsheets/d/14W3V1V3A9Hbyi1Kb667taacAhDOU6x4r/edit?usp=sharing&ouid=101693235569137515434&rtpof=true&sd=true).**

-###Shop and research
+### Shop and research
 After each mission, the shop offers a small, random assortment of equipment, whose quality depends on Research acquired.
 Each Single item costs supplies.

 ### Squad
 * There is now only 1 Basic soldier class - The operator It can equip almost every primary and secondary weapon in the game, and its perk tree is randomized.

-*Each Squad will now consist of 5 Operators and 1 “Hero” Unit Randomly Chosen (Reaper, Skirmisher, Templar and not yet implemented spark)
+* Each Squad will now consist of 5 Operators and 1 “Hero” Unit Randomly Chosen (Reaper, Skirmisher, Templar and not yet implemented spark)

-*Reworked Skirmisher - Uses Heatsink similar to the proficiency rework.
+* Reworked Skirmisher - Uses Heatsink similar to the proficiency rework.
-*Reworked Reaper  -
+* Reworked Reaper  -
-*Reworked Templar - Focus no longer increases rend damage, and all psi perks have far superior action economy.
+* Reworked Templar - Focus no longer increases rend damage, and all psi perks have far superior action economy.
 Gains meditation as a base perk, all other perks are granted by the gauntlet type.

 * Soldier base stats have been rescaled like this:
 8 base HP